floooh/floooh.github.io/_posts/2018-06-02-one-year-of-c.md

 while the application runs (depending on the 3D API backend).

-In the 32 kloc of C code I've written since last August, there are only 13 calls to malloc overall all in the sokol_gfx.h header, and 10 of those calls happen in the sokol-gfx initialization function.
+In the 32 kloc of C code I've written since last August, there are only 13 calls to malloc overall, all in the sokol_gfx.h header, and 10 of those calls happen in the sokol-gfx initialization function.

 The entire 8-bit emulator code (chip headers, tests and examples, about